gbeltrao/squidex-docs/04-guides/02-api.md

 ### $search

 The $search query option allows clients to request entities matching a free-text search expression.
-We add the data of all fields for all languages to a single field in the database and use this combined field to implement the full text search.
+We add the data of all fields for all keys to a single field in the database and use this combined field to implement the full text search.

     https://cloud.squidex.io/api/content/geodata/cities?$search=Munich